 Here are three foods to help keep the wheezing and sneezing under control plus your allergy questions answered.

-suggests you only need to chow down on 100 to 200 grams—about one cup—of the super-veggie per day.
+These little green trees are rich in sulforaphane, an antioxidant that's been found to fight airway inflammation, helping allergy and asthma suffers stay wheeze-free, research shows.
+One University of California, Los Angeles, study suggests you only need to chow down on 100 to 200 grams-about one cup-of the super-veggie per day.

 Recipe to try: Chile-Roasted Broccoli

 Serve up this sneeze-fighting fish tonight.
 The omega-3 fats EPA and DHA in salmon act as antioxidants and prevent your body from releasing histamines, chemicals that cells pump out during an immune response causing allergic reactions, notes a study in the British Journal of Nutrition.
 Other omega-3-rich fish to try: mackerel, sardines and tuna.

-Recipe to try: Roast
+Recipe to try: Roast Salmon with Chimichurri Sauce

 The flavonoid quercetin, found in citrus like oranges and lemons, may help thwart symptoms like sneezing,runny nose and congestion, reports a Japanese study.
 Quercetin seems to help blunt the expression of the genes that control the histamine response.
 Apples and red wine are two other quercetin-rich foods.